Jump to content

 Microflow studio provides a visual flow-based interface to connect components and create interactions.

-For this, I utilized react-flow.
-Custom code is generated for the microcontroller based on the nodes and edges, as well as how the user connected them.
+For this, I utilized @xyflow/react.
+Custom code is generated for the microcontroller based on how the user connected the nodes and edges.

 import type { Edge, Node } from '@xyflow/react';